Complaint Handling Code 2024 FAQs

 The landlord should also clearly set out any exclusion categories within its complaint policy.

-The landlord must ensure it keeps a record of complaints it refuses to accept and should include a summary of the volumes and types of complaints that it has refused to accept in its annual complaints performance and service improvement reports.
+The landlord must ensure it keeps a record of complaints it refuses to accept and should include a summary of the volumes and types of complaints that it has refused to accept in its annual complaint’s performance and service improvement report.

-Where a landlord has decided to exclude part of the complaint, this should be clearly communicated to the resident within the complaint acknowledgement and response.
+Where a landlord has decided to exclude elements of the complaint, this should be clearly communicated to the resident within the complaint acknowledgement.

-The landlord must provide a clear explanation of why the matter is not suitable for the complaints process, referencing the specific exclusion in its complaints policy that applies.
+In its acknowledgement the landlord must provide a clear explanation of why these elements are not suitable for the complaints process, referencing the specific exclusion in its policy that applies.
+The landlord must also provide a clear complaint definition for the elements of the complaint it has accepted.

 • Does a matter that falls outside the Ombudsman’s jurisdiction still need to be raised as a complaint?